FAQs: Recording consent

 What is the audio prompt?

-When selected, Gong plays an audio prompt letting participants know that the call is being recorded, and thus obtaining their implicit consent.
+The audio prompt is played at the beginning of a meeting, letting participants know that the call is being recorded.
+This gives implicit consent to being recorded.
 Gong provides several alternative prompts.
 For more details, see Enable the audio prompt.

 What are pre-call emails?

-When selected, Gong sends out email reminders before the call.
+Pre-call emails are email reminders sent before the call.
 They serve both as a meeting reminder and a notification about the call recording.
 For more details, see Enable pre-call emails.